About Us

 AUSTIN FLEMING AWARD

-The Austin Fleming Award is presented annually to a person highly regarded by practicing estate planners for his or her expertise in the field, and who has made a significant contribution to the improvement of estate planning practices.
+The Austin Fleming Award is presented annually to a person highly regarded by practicing estate planners for their expertise in the field, and who has made a significant contribution to the improvement of estate planning practices.

 Mr. Fleming’s contribution to legal scholarship and the development of the law started as far back as 1929 when he co-authored an article for the Michigan Law Review on whether a judgment concludes non-partners of whose interests the plaintiff had no notice.
 Mr. Fleming wrote articles on various legal topics beginning in the 1920s and continuing through the 1970s.
 He contributed much to legal understanding and development over a long period of time.